World Nutella Day (February 5)

 Who Invented It?

-World Nutella Day was created in 2007 by Sara Rosso, an American blogger living in Italy.
+World Nutella Day was started in 2007 by Sara Rosso, an American blogger living in Italy.
+She created the day as a way for fans to share their love of Nutella online.

 The History of Nutella

-Nutella originated in 1946 in post-World War II Italy, a time when cocoa was scarce.
-Pietro Ferrero, a pastry maker from Piedmont, developed Giandujot, a solid block of hazelnut and cocoa paste wrapped in foil.
+Nutella began in post-World War II Italy when cocoa was scarce.
+In 1946, pastry maker Pietro Ferrero created Giandujot, a solid block made from hazelnuts and cocoa that families could slice and spread.

-The name Nutella was officially introduced in 1964, combining “nut” with the suffix “ella” to give it a pleasant, European sound.
+By 1951, it became Supercrema Gianduja, a softer spread.
+The name Nutella was officially introduced in 1964, blending “nut” with the suffix “ella.”

 Top 5 Facts About Nutella

-1. Nutella was originally a solid loaf called Giandujot.
+- Nutella started as a solid loaf called Giandujot.

-3. The Ferrero Company officially took over World Nutella Day in 2015.
+- Ferrero officially took over World Nutella Day in 2015.

 Activities to Celebrate